dnguyen800/dnguyen800.github.io/_posts/2019-04-14-garage-door.md

 ### Security considerations

 Before getting into details of garage door automations, it is important to emphasize security and potential exposures when adding a smart garage opener.
 You are adding an Internet-dependent device (unless you use a local Z-Wave controller) that can remotely open a door to your home.
-It’s possible that the Chamberlain IT admin abuses his privileges and accesses your account, or a hackerexploits vulnerabilities in the garage opener app to gain physical access to your home.
+It’s possible that the Chamberlain IT admin abuses his privileges and accesses your account, or a hacker exploits vulnerabilities in the garage opener app to gain physical access to your home.
 It is good to have preventative and detective measures in place to reduce these risks.
 Segregating network devices using VLANs, remove old or unnecessary devices from the network, disabling router settings like UPNP, and updating device firmware are some practices I suggest, though it’s better to do your own research as best practices and threats continue to change.

 When designing automations using garage openers and presence sensors, I recommend to keep it simple and use app notifications that notify when entering/exiting an area, instead of automations that automatically open and close the door without intervention.
-Presence sensors are not always timely, meaning it could take several minutes before the sensor detects you are away and closes the garage.
+Presence sensors are not always predictable or timely, meaning it could take several minutes before the sensor detects you are away and closes the garage.
 Sometimes it only takes a few minutes for someone to break into your home and it would be much easier with a poorly designed automation.

 ### Considerations before buying a smart garage opener

 <ul class="alt">
   <li><strong>Consider the security risks added to the benefits gained.</strong> Is it worth it?
 Do you have other mitigating controls?</li>
-  <li><strong>Check if your garage door is compatible with a smart opener.</strong> Chamberlain and Liftmaster garage doors work with MyQ.
-Genie works with the Aladdin device; other garage doors can use GoControl Z-Wave Opener or Garagemate.</li>
+  <li><strong>Check if your garage door is compatible with a smart opener.</strong> Chamberlain, Liftmaster, and some Genie and Craftsman garage doors work with MyQ.
+Other garage doors can use GoControl Z-Wave Opener or Garagemate.</li>
 </ul>

 ### What you get with a smart garage opener

 <ul class="alt">
-  <li>An unlimited supply of garage remotes.</li>
+  <li>A garage remote on every phone you own.</li>
-  <li>Grant and revoke access to household members easily through the MyQ app.</li>
+  <li>Grant and revoke garage door access to household members easily through the MyQ app.</li>
   <li>Setup voice and mobile app notifications if the garage is open for a period of time, while away, etc.</li>
-  <li>Use Google Assistant to open the garage door.</li>
+  <li>Use a voiec assistant to open the garage door.</li>
-  <li>Open/close garage from a car that is connected to your phone.</li>
+  <li>Open or close the garage from your car (assuming your phone is connected to your car and voice assistant is set up).</li>
-  <li>If you lock yourself out but have your phone, then open the garage!</li>
+  <li>If you lock yourself out but have your phone with you, then you can open the garage!</li>
 </ul>

 ### Recommended Reading
 <ul class="alt">
   <li><strong>Affiliate link:</strong> Purchase the <a href="https://amzn.to/2Uxu8qH">MyQ hub</a> on Amazon</li>
   <li> Connect MyQ to <a href="https://community.smartthings.com/t/release-myq-lite-door-and-lamp-control-for-liftmaster-chamberlain/49150">SmartThings with custom device handler</a> and <a href="https://www.home-assistant.io/components/myq/">Home Assistant component</a>.</li>
   <li>MyQ garage <a href="https://support.chamberlaingroup.com/s/article/List-of-compatible-garage-door-openers-for-MyQ-Garage-1484145635905">compatibility list</a>.
-Surprisingly, it works with some Craftsman and Genie garage doors.
+Surprisingly, it works with some Craftsman and Genie garage doors.</li>
 </ul>

 <!-- Product Review section -->